 Electrical equipment causes nine percent of home fires and is preventable with simple steps to reducing the risk.
-With this blog, there are 7 ways to prevent a potential electrical malfunction.
+Contact your experts at Rainbow Restoration to learn seven ways to prevent an electrical fire in your home.

 Like many other fire starters on this list, candle fires require something in the proximity to catch fire.
 As a household fire starter, candles are the cause of five percent of fires.
 Neglect is the largest problem surrounding candle fires and is followed closely by leaving a candle too close to a combustible.
 Never leave a candle lit in a place where someone is not present.
 Make sure that a candle is placed far enough away from anything that could catch fire.

 Has your home suffered from fire damage?
 Contact Rainbow Restoration® today.
-Our caring restoration professionals have what it takes to get your life back on track fast.
+Request an appointment online or call us at (855) 724-6269 for residential fire restoration services you can rely on.
+Our caring smoke and fire damage restoration professionals have what it takes to get your life back on track fast.